akathir/Misc/Valiu/README.md

 ## Instructions
 ### Before getting started, I would like to talk about the two folders in this location
 * [Query_output_in_preferred_column_format_YYYY-MM](Query_output_in_preferred_column_format_YYYY-MM)
-	* This is what you asked in the challange
+	* This is what you asked in the challange, This query outputs both cohort and cohort percentage tables.
+(Update as of 1/9)
 * [Query_output_with_column_in_month_number_format](Query_output_with_column_in_month_number_format)
 	* This is something I did out of curiosity.
 This query outputs both cohort and cohort percentage tables.